UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 ### Control flow, macro execution (aka "functions"):

 - `goTo ADDRESS` will go to action index int.
 Actions are indexed from zero.
 See `ADDRESS`
-- `repeatFor <register index> ADDRESS` - abbreviation to simplify cycles.
+- `repeatFor <variable name> ADDRESS` - abbreviation to simplify cycles.
 Will decrement the supplemented register and perform `goTo` to `adr` if the value is still greater than zero.
-Intended usecase - place after command which is to be repeated with the register containing number of repeats and adr `@-1` (or similar).
+Intended usecase - place after command which is to be repeated with the register containing number of repeats and adr `($currentAddress-1)` (or similar).
 - `break` will end playback of the current macro
 - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.
 - `yield` forces macro to yield, if blocking scheduler is used.
 With preemptive scheduler acts just as `noOp`.